 Waterfalls in the wilderness – Middle Prong Wilderness is full of hidden waterfalls that are mostly difficult and dangerous to reach.
 The waterfalls in this region are listed on the pdf map and turn off points are listed below for when you need to leave the trail and start bushwhacking.
 Even if you are experienced at off-trail navigation and canyoneering, many of these waterfalls are still tough to reach.
 The best resource for finding these waterfalls is Kevin Adams’ newest 3rd edition of North Carolina Waterfalls.

-- Mile 7.3 – Night one at the campsites near the MST/Green Mountain Trail junction.
+Mile 7.3 – Night one at the grassy campsites near the Green Mountain Trail junction.

-- Mile 7.4 – Optional Mt.
-Hardy ~2 mile summit hike – Follow the MST east passing the T-junction with the Green Mountain Trail.
-(This optional hike is primarily for peakbaggers since it will count on the South Beyond 6,000 list.
+Mile 7.4 – Optional Mt.
+Hardy ~2 mile summit hike – Follow the connector trail east to the T-junction with the Green Mountain Trail and continue south on the Green Mountain Trail (This optional hike is primarily for peakbaggers since it will count for the South Beyond 6000 Challenge.
 The views are not worth the trip.)

 (A second option for a slightly longer day hike would be to continue east past Mt.
 Hardy for ~1.5 miles to the overlook for Mt.
 Hardy Falls.
 This waterfall is nearly 100 feet high but is on a very small creek.
 You should consider this after a good rainfall.)

 Mile 12.9 – Cross Possum Hollow Stream between small waterfalls as it flows into Haywood Gap Stream.
 The trail now closely follows Haywood Gap Stream.